arissad/arissadang/essays/design-patterns.md

 ## Exploring Design Patterns

-There are 3 main types of Design Patterns: _Creational, Structural, and Behavioral._
+There are 3 main types of Design Patterns: **Creational**, **Structural**, and **Behavioral**.
+Creational Design Patterns focus on object creation, which increases flexibility and reuse of existing code.
+An example of this would be the Singleton, which ensures only one instance of a class is created and should be available through the code.
+Structural Patterns on the other hand deal with organization and composition of classes and objects to form larger structures.
+This includes the Observer, which defines a dependency between objects so that when one changes, all the dependents are notified and updated automatically.
+Behavioral Patterns manage algorithms, and support the communication between objects and classes.

 ## My Steps for Implementing Design Patterns